G6EJD/ESP32-e-Paper-Weather-Display/README.md

 For standalone use, download the ZIP file to your desktop.

 Go to Sketch > Include Library... > Add .ZIP Library...
 Then, choose the ZIP file.

-After inclusion, Go to File, Examples and scroll down to ESP32-e-paperWeather-display and choose your version/screen size.
+After inclusion, Go to File, Examples and scroll down to 'ESP32-e-paperWeather-display' and choose your version/screen size.
 Make sure to come back to this dialog from time to time to keep each library up to date.
 Also make sure that you only have one version of each of the libraries installed.

+Save a copy as your own version say v11a.

 Also see: https://www.arduino.cc/en/Guide/Libraries#toc4